solana-foundation/solana-improvement-documents/proposals/0167-loader-v4.md

 Invoking programs owned by loader-v4 checks in the following order that:

-- the owner of the program account is loader-v4, otherwise throw `UnsupportedProgramId`
+- the owner of the program account is loader-v4
-- the program account is at least as long enough for the header, otherwise throw `AccountDataTooSmall`
+- the program account is at least as long enough for the header
-- the status stored in the program account is not retracted, otherwise throw `UnsupportedProgramId`
+- the status stored in the program account is not retracted
-- the program account was not deployed within the current slot (delay visibility), otherwise throw `UnsupportedProgramId`
+- the program account was not deployed within the current slot (delay visibility)
-- the executable file stored in the program account passes executable verification, otherwise throw `UnsupportedProgramId`
+- the executable file stored in the program account passes executable verification

+failing any of the above checks must throw `UnsupportedProgramId`.

 ### Program Management Instructions

+All program management instructions must cost 2000 CUs.

 #### Write